McDonald’s Global Customer Privacy Statement Overview

 • profile information, including products and services you like, or times you prefer to visit us; and

-• other personal information you choose to provide us when you interact with us.
+• other personal information you choose to provide us when you interact with us (including through social media and call centers).

 We collect information through automated methods